rapidstack/rapidstack/temp-docs/lambda/type-safe-api-handler.md

 }
 ```

-Note that all keys to the logs begin with the `@` sigil.
-This serves as an identifier between standard log properties and properties you may log out yourself.
+Note that all standard keys in the logs begin with the `@` sigil.
+This serves as an identifier between the standard log properties and properties you may log out yourself.
 Here is a breakdown of the log properties:

 - `@l`: The log level.
 This can be `trace`, `debug`, `info`, `summary`, `warn`, `error`, or `fatal`.
 - `@t`: UNIX timestamp of log event.
-- `@h`: The hierarchy of the logger.
-This is useful for debugging and can serve as a pseudo-stack that gets pushed to when a child logger is created.
+- `@h`: Where in a hierarchy this log event was broadcast from.
+Useful for debugging and can serve as a pseudo-stack that gets pushed to when a child logger is created.
 - `@a`: The application name.
 This is either set in the toolkit or is pulled from the env and is used to identify the application in the logs.
 - `@r`: The request context.
 This field will get populated with common tracing IDs from your event to aid in tracing requests that flow to your other services.
 Possible fields include:
   - `lambdaRequestId`: The AWS Lambda request ID.